Save Thousands of Dollars on Internet, TV, and Cell Phone Service

 Your smart TV has many streaming services built in.
 Or, you can buy an inexpensive streaming media player to watch services like Netflix, Hulu, Sling on your TV.
 These all require an Internet connection.

-There are many streaming devices available, including Amazon Fire TVApple TV, and Chromecast.
+There are many streaming devices available, including Amazon Fire TVApple TV, and Google TV Streamer 4K.
 But the one that I am recommending for most people is Roku.
 It offers the most channels, voice search across many content providers, and headphone output, all at a reasonable price.
 Read my full Roku review here, or more about all of the streaming devices I’ve reviewed:

 Step 3: If You Need Cable Channels, Try These Affordable Streaming TV Services